nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 - use sktime & pyts algorithms to train a classifier and predict values on a test dataset

 ## Introduction
 This notebook takes output of a previous demo notebook which generates light curves from archival data, does data prep, and runs the light curves through multiple [`sktime`](https://www.sktime.net/en/stable/) classifiers.
+We choose to use [sktime](https://www.sktime.net/en/stable/index.html) algorithms beacuse it is a library of many algorithms specifically tailored to time series datasets.
+It is based on the sklearn library so syntax is familiar to many users.

 The goal of the classifiers is to be able to differentiate changing look active galactic nucleii (CLAGN) from an SDSS quasar sample based on multiband light curves.
 CLAGN are quite interested objects in that they appear to change state, but only a few hundred are currently known, and finding them is quite expensive requiring spectroscopic follow up.
 Being able to identify CLAGN in existing large samples would allow us to identify a statisitcal sample from which we could better understand the physics of what is occuring in these systems.

 The challenges of this time-domain dataset are:
 1. Multi-variate = There are multiple bands of observations per target (13+)